- Idle Tradventures

 Our conclusion:

-4. This also sets the redemption value we want when we exchange our miles.
+This also sets the redemption value we want when we exchange our miles.
 By redeeming flights that are above 1.64cpm, we have a nice arbitrage for our efforts playing the miles game.
+This is why we reserve miles mostly for business class redemptions.

 We must emphasize that this approach only serves as shortcuts we use to determine if opportunities to buy miles are attractive.
 Take the recent Citi Payall offer for income tax payment.
 Even when we can potentially buy points below 1.4¢, we decided it just wasn’t worth the hassle.